 A ketogenic diet should be high in fat, moderate in animal protein, and low in carbohydrates.
 Knowing and counting your macronutrients is encouraged until you reach your goals.
 At goal weight, employ the tactic “eat until full.”

 Eat generous amounts of saturated fats like coconut oil and butter or ghee.
 Beef tallow, lard, and duck fat are great for cooking as they have high smoke points.
 Olive, avocado, and macadamia oil are also good fats to use in salads and drizzle over food.
-Do not use these for high-heat cooking.

 Eat moderate amounts of animal protein and don’t over indulge.
 This includes red meat, poultry, pork, eggs, organs (liver and kidney), fish and shellfish.
 Aim for fattier cuts of meat where possible; all meals with protein should contain added fat as well.
 Be careful about sugars in cured meats like bacon, salami, and jerky.